Thank you for Getting Involved!

 There are three ways to volunteer your time at Friendship APL:

-· As a regular, dedicated volunteer (who can come at least 4 hrs per month on a regular basis)
+· As a regular, dedicated volunteer (at least 4 hours per month)

 · As part of a business or civic group

 For volunteers, we do ask a minimum commitment of 4 hours per month.
-(If you are only available to help during the summer or for a specific time frame, please fill out the Community Service Worker application instead.)
+(If you are only getting hours for school/ church/ a club, please fill out the Community Service Worker application instead.
+DO NOT SIGN UP FOR REGULAR ORIENTATION.)

 Community Service Workers